 You’ll need to answer customer requests, communicate with vendors, and present impressive marketing messages to effectively share your brand and products with your audience.
-In addition to the professionalism associated with a custom domain name, business email accounts must be able to pass successfully through spam filters, transmit information securely, and be available at any moment, on any device.
+In addition to the professionalism associated with a custom domain name, business email accounts must be able to pass successfully through spam filters and transmit information securely.

 Thankfully, email hosting is often integrated with your web hosting account, making setup even easier.
 We’re here to distill the process to just three steps — no matter if you want to use your host’s free email features or integrate with Gmail or Outlook — and recommend the products and providers that will make sure your messages make it through.

 Step 1 — Get a Professional Domain and Hosting